-The property has been extended on two occasions which are understood to be in the 1980s and more recently in 2005.
+The property has been extended with the provision of a basic style conservatory to the front.
+This has resulted in borrowed light only serving the two front bedrooms.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.